 Rosebank College’s Archives are open for visitors to view the collection by appointment only.
-Please book into one of the Archives’ Open Mornings, beginning in 2023.
+Please check back in late 2023 to book into one of the Archives’ Open Mornings.

 The Good Samaritan Sisters acquire the estate of Rosebank.
 There was a primary school on the property which the Sisters ran for local residents, and the Rosebank chapel served many families in the neighbourhood.

 Rosebank becomes a Catholic Boarding School for girls.
 Its chaplain, Father John Dwyer OSB, donated 2,000 pounds after his death.
 This, along with other donations are used to build the present three-storey structure in 1886.

 Rosebank assumes the name of a College.
 The memoirs from this time until 1911 testify to the great reputation the School enjoyed throughout New South Wales and beyond as a place of broad education.
 In Rosebank’s early years, the students come to the attention of the wider community.
 Marcella Kenny was the first female from a Catholic College to pass the University of Oxford Junior Examination in 1880 - the very first year that this particular examination was opened to girls.

 The College closes to serve as a Juniorate for five years, while still retaining registration as a Secondary School.